 Leadership of the KS5 Heads of Year, tutors and cohort of students, to provide an environment where all students achieve their full academic and social potential.

-Equality and Diversity Lead – Miss Drewett
+Senoir Mental Health and Diversity Lead – Miss Drewett

 Heads of Year (Year 7 - 13)